jamiewessels/Capstone-3-Proposal/README.md

-## A-CHORD-ing 2 the Image:
+## 1. A-CHORD-ing 2 the Image:
+#### Goal:
-#### Goal: Image classifier that can identify the chord.
+Create an image classifier that can identify chords (piano).
 Images will be of a hand playing a chord on a piano.

 I am going to start with just 3 chords: C, F, G and no inversions (meaning base note is always the key - fingers always on the 1-3-5).
 A lot of songs can be played with just these 3 chords - that is why I chose them